metrorailings/OwlBlog/content/posts/week-12-insights.md

 Richard Sherman already making a difference in the running game, let alone the passing game.

 The 49ers offense must live and die by its ground game.
 Nick Mullens isn't a quarterback built for dropbacks.
+Negative game scripts has killed 49er drives twice, precisely because Mullins cannot operate in obvious passing situations.

+Goff once again wilts under pressure, choking up a fumble on a critical drive to end the first half.

+The left guard of the Rams offensive line lost two battles successively in the trenches.
+The second time was particular devastating, as pressure on Jared Goff led to a pick six.